-Flashback to a shopping trip when my oldest boy was only two.
+Flashback to a shopping trip when my oldest son was only two.
 We went to Wal-Mart for some snacks and I noticed the store was pretty empty, the aisle I was in particularly.

-Without a second thought I begin whizzing down the aisle making race car noises and my son was ecstatic.
+Without a second thought, I begin whizzing down the aisle making race car noises and my son was ecstatic.
 As we got close to the end of the aisle I slowed down and said something along the lines of, “hit the brakes,” and made a low screeching sound with my mouth.